red-gate/web-kata/web-api-1/Readme.md

 public void Add(Product product);
 ```

-Now make ProductsController depend on the new `ProductStore` by passing it in the constructor and assigning it to a field.
+Now make ProductsController depend on the new `ProductStore` by passing it in the constructor and assigning it to a field

 Finally, in `Startup`, find `ConfigureServices()` and add the following line: